 The 42 term hours of coursework are distributed as follows:

-I. Twenty-two term hours of core requirements for each track:
+I. Twenty-two term hours of core requirements for each concentration:

 A. Three term hours in ST 6301 Interpretation of the Christian Message I.